lbadmus007/liveline/CentralizedLoggingKinesis/README.md

   # This will create Kinesis Firehose, CloudWatch Log Group Destination and their related components
 ```
-  ### CFT is expecting below paramters to run, by default parameters default values are present in it but update the same as per the requirement
+  ### CFT is expecting below paramters to run, by default parameters values are present in it but update the same as per the requirement
 ```
   ## OrgId: AWS Organization Id
   ## CWLogsDestinationName: CloudWatch Log Group Destination Name